w3c/wcag3/guidelines/groups/images-and-media/single-sense/hue-not-relied-on.md

 <b>Procedure</b>

-* Identify everywhere information is conveyed by hue.
+For each instance where information is conveyed by hue:
-* For each instance identified in #1, identify the instances where the hue conveys information.
+1. For each instance identified in #1, identify the instances where the hue conveys information.
-* For each instance identified in #2, confirm that at least one * additional visual indicator is present that conveys the same information.
+2. For each instance identified in #2, confirm that at least one * additional visual indicator is present that conveys the same information.

 <b>Expected results</b>